kyren/piccolo/README.md

 * Error messages that don't make you want to cry
 * Stack traces
 * Debugger
+* Optimized `Value` type that is a reasonable size.
 * Actual optimization and real effort towards matching PUC-Rio Lua's performance
 * Probably much more I've forgotten about